From Fringe to Finance: Bitcoin's Transition into a Mainstream Investment Vehicle, Part II

 5. Integration into Traditional Finance Infrastructure

-• Wealth Management Platforms: Platforms like eToro, Robinhood, and even private banks now offer BTC exposure.
+- Wealth Management Platforms: eToro, Robinhood, and even private banks now offer BTC exposure.